Back

 Brainstorming + Strategy

-The sketches and overall brainstorming process of the design sprint helped us converge on having a focus on the booking process, where I strategized that placing a link for the Wishes at Sea page would be the best setting for a CTA for donations.
+The sketches and overall brainstorming process of the design sprint helped us converge on having a focus on the booking process.
+I strategized that placing a link for the Wishes at Sea page would be the best setting for a CTA for donations.
 After all, the user has completed their goal of booking a trip, and this placement would not detract from the booking flow.

 This in turn led to vital key points: